Email Verification Cost Calculator & Price Matrix

 By , founder of InboxPolicy · Updated July 6, 2026

-BLUF: InboxPolicy charges $0.005 per fresh verification from a $5 prepaid pack, with cache hits free forever — versus $0.008 per check at ZeroBounce and $0.01 at Kickbox, which bill every lookup including repeats.
+BLUF: InboxPolicy charges $0.005 per fresh verification from a $5 prepaid pack, with re-verification free inside the 72-hour cache window — versus ~$0.0099 per check on ZeroBounce subscription (or ~$0.0195 pay-as-you-go) and $0.01 at Kickbox, for which no comparable free cache window was found in the reviewed pricing materials.
 AI agents can also pay $0.01 per call keyless via x402 USDC on Base, no account.
 Use the calculator below to model your own cost.

 Vendor price matrix: what email verification actually costs